Animaznman/PF_GM_aid/data/distil/Legends/azaersi.md

 # AZAERSI

-PALM CROSSBOW RARE Price 60 gp Usage worn; Bulk L This thick, elegant bracelet conceals a specialized firing mechanism that can hold a single blowgun dart.
-You can fire the dart normally from the bracelet.
-Recognizing the bracelet's nature requires a successful DC 25 Perception check.
-Activate Interact; Effect You expand the bracelet into a hand crossbow.
-The bracelet has enough pieces to assemble up to three bolts, but the bolts contain necessary components for the bracelet.
-Without all of the bolt pieces, you cannot collapse the crossbow back into a bracelet.

-"The most innocuous things oft make the best tools." —a

-VESTIGE LENSES RARE ALCHEMICAL ITEM 3 Price 40 gp Usage worn eyepiece; Bulk L These simple lenses are alchemically treated to detect the faint smoke trail from a piece of specially formulated sandalwood incense.
-This incense has an odor undetectable by most people and a long burn time, making it perfect for discreetly tracking individuals.
-A stick of this incense costs 1 sp and can safely burn for up to 8 hours.
-While wearing the lenses, you see alchemical fumes in a distinct green tint, granting you a +1 item bonus to Survival checks to Track a creature marked with the incense and to Perception checks to Seek any alchemical vapors.
-If the smoke is fresh, Tracking via the incense's fumes might use a lower DC than normal for tracking a creature walking on firm surfaces.

-"Inoffensive scents work best for tracking, though what that means often varies." –a

-LEGENDS INTRODUCTION A–G H–M N–Z ENTWINED DESTINIES GLOSSARY AND INDEX

 # FAMILIAR FACES General Azaersi served as the final villain of the Ironfang Invasion Adventure Path.
 Though she's a brutal tactician and a peerless warrior, _Legends_ assumes that Azaersi met her match in the commanders of the Nirmathas militia, as played by the PCs—not only did the militia rout Azaersi's Ironfang Legion, but its commanders likewise achieved the impossible, and convinced Azaersi to end her conquest of her own volition.

 AZAERSI